rh-lab-q/bkrdoc/README.md

   check for traceback
 ```

 Also markup version supports initial comment as a global whole test comment.
-This initial comment or block comment must be after shebang(also could be after test description made by beaker-wizard) and must start as usuall with `#@`.
+This initial comment or block comment must be after shebang(also could be after test description made by beaker-wizard) and must start as usual with `#@`.
 You can see little example below:

 ```bash
 #!/usr/bin/env bash